Is your website being as effective as it could at getting you the business you want?

 Without the SSL certificate turned on and activated on your website, Google’s Chrome browser will mark your site as “not safe”.

 And it does add extra security to your website to protect your website visitors.
-(If you want more details on how, check out this video from Google on why SSL is important for every site.
+(If you want more details on how, check out this video from Google on why SSL is important for every site).

 Having the https:// header is also a ranking signal for Google’s search algorithm, so without it, you will end up lower in search results.

-Review Your Website Regularly
+The Final Factor: Review Your Website Regularly

 A website is never completely ‘done’.
 It may be launched, it may be out in the world, and that is a milestone, but it is an ongoing expression of your business or organization.
 And like your business or organization, it can’t remain static.
 It needs to be updated, improved, reviewed, and evaluated regularly to see how it can better serve you, just like other aspects of your business.

 I hope this list of 20 Factors will help you improve your website and your business.
-If I can be of any help in evaluating your site or helping you craft a strategy for improvement, please don’t hesitate to contact me.